Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 100 example plots in the documentation that we could test against.
 Testing against the documentation came with a few challenges: one of which was the fact that the documentation would always need to be built and served locally before we could run axe-core tests against it.
-Bokeh also had certain commands we would have to model new ones after.

 Overall, our efforts towards going from 0 to 1 ended up looking like this [PR that adds playwright.](https://github.com/bokeh/bokeh/pull/14032)